ministryofjustice/itpolicycontent/content/confluence/forensic-principles.md

 </tr>
 </table>

-The IT Security – Forensic Readiness Policy [Ref, 1] states the MoJ requirements on the need for IT forensics; each MoJ ICT system or ICT domain must have or be explicitly covered by a Forensic Readiness Plan.
+The [IT Security – Forensic Readiness Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/moj-forensic-readiness-policy/) states the MoJ requirements on the need for IT forensics; each MoJ ICT system or ICT domain must have or be explicitly covered by a Forensic Readiness Plan.
 The policy also outlines four principles which must be followed.
 For reference, these are:

 - Preservation of Evidence - the forensic investigation process shall preserve the integrity of original evidence by providing sufficient security, legal advice and procedural measures to ensure that evidential requirements are met.
 Any processes applied to copies of evidence must be repeatable and achieve the same results.
 - Aptitude for task - any task in a forensic investigation will be conducted by a person assessed to be suitably trained and competent to carry out that task.